CoreCrafted-Network/server-docs/skyblock/Island.rst

 - To ban a player from your island, type ``/is ban [playername]``
-- To temp. kick a player from your island, type ``/is expel [playername]``
+- To temporaily kick a player from your island, type ``/is expel [playername]``
 - To lock/unlock your island, type ``/is lock``
-- To join/leave island chat, type ``/is teamchat``
+- To enable/disable island chat, type ``/is teamchat``

 Chest Protection
 -----------------
-- To Lock a chest / container, right click the chest you want to lock with a SIGN
+- To Lock a chest / container, right click the chest that you want to lock with a SIGN
 - To grant access to everyone , place a SIGN on another side of the chest
 - To grant access to a specific player, place a SIGN on another side of the chest with: ::